vaibhav-raj/SD2-Sheet/graphql.md

 </div>

 ## Q. ***Explain the concept of introspection in GraphQL.***

-Introspection in GraphQL refers to the ability of a GraphQL server to query its own schema to provide information about the types, fields, directives, and other elements that make up the API.
-It enables clients to discover and explore the capabilities of the GraphQL API dynamically, without relying on external documentation or knowledge of the schema's structure beforehand.
+Introspection in GraphQL refers to the ability of a GraphQL server to provide information about its schema and capabilities at runtime.
+It allows clients to query the server for metadata about the available types, fields, directives, and other schema-related information.
+Introspection enables powerful features such as auto-generating documentation, building tools like GraphQL IDEs (Integrated Development Environments), and dynamically adapting to changes in the schema.

 Here's how introspection works in GraphQL: